Hugo Reus

-Hugo Reus (born 21 February 2004) is a French professional rugby union player, who plays as a fly-half for Top 14 club Montpellier.
+Hugo Reus (born 21 February 2004) is a French professional rugby union player, who plays as a fly-half for Top 14 club Union Bordeaux Bègles.

 Born and raised in Dordogne, France, he made his professional debut with La Rochelle on 25 March 2023.
 Internationally, Reus won the 2023 World Rugby U20 Championship with the France national under-20 team, being the team's starting fly-half during the tournament.